bendalab/plottools/docs/structure.md

 in files.
 The plotting scripts just need to read these files and plot their content - not much overhead is needed.

+In particular this implies that we do not need to import `numba` for plotting!

 ### Main code